 In most cases, as a dentist, you’d be better off buying ad space on local sites that you know your target market frequents.

 Here are some terms related to pay-per-click for dentists that are important for you to know and understand.

 Click-Through-Rate, or CTR, refers to the number of clicks relative to the number of impressions of an ad.
 CTR is an important concept to understand, as it is a valuable metric of the efficacy of an ad.
 At GDW, we consider a two percent CTR decent, though ideally, we’d like the highest CTR possible.

 Impression share refers to the number of search queries in which an ad was eligible to appear relative to the number of times it appeared.

-For example, if you’re targeting “dentist,” it’s likely that many other practices are doing the same.
-So, it’s better to target more specific keywords like “‘your neighborhood dentist.”
+For example, if you’re targeting “dentist,” it could mean that many other practices are doing the same.
+So, it’s more effective to target more specific keywords like “your neighborhood dentist.”

-Pacing is an essential indicator of how well a campaign is spending money and how an automated bidding algorithm is performing its job.
+Pacing is an essential indicator of how well a campaign is spending money and how an automated bidding algorithm performs its job.
 Using pacing data, we can tell when the most profitable times are to advertise and whether we should be managing bids manually or via automation.

 Quality score is Google's rating of the quality and relevance of both your keywords and PPC ads.
-It determines your cost per click (CPC) and is multiplied by your maximum bid to determine your ad rank in the ad auction process.
+It determines your cost per click (CPC) multiplied by your maximum bid to determine your ad rank in the ad auction process.

 However, it’s important to remember that digital marketing is usually most successful when diversified.
 Optimizing and targeting multiple channels will typically yield the highest results.

-Furthermore, there’s something to be said for a mix between digital and traditional marketing channels as well.
-A tandem between online marketing and community engagement marketing is a reliable approach.
+Furthermore, there’s something to be said for a mix between digital and traditional marketing channels.
+For example, a tandem between online marketing and community engagement marketing (like direct mail) is a reliable approach.